 How much are you able to invest every month?
 Let me know in the comments below!

 As always, please remember I am an Accountant, but not your Accountant.
 In this post (and all of my others) I share information and oftentimes give anecdotes about what has worked well for me.
-However, I do not know you personal financial situation and so do not offer individual financial advice.
-If you are unsure on a particular financial subject, please hire a qualified financial advisor to guide you.
+However, I do not know your personal financial situation and so do not offer individual financial advice.
+If you are unsure about a particular financial subject, please hire a qualified financial advisor to guide you.